goseicho/AwayFromPictoForProcessing/README.md

 # About This program

-This program is short training material for learning Processing.
+This is short training program for learning Processing.